-A few weeks ago, we posted the story of how our coworker Zoe bought and renovated her first home.
+A few weeks ago, our coworker Zoe bought and renovated her first home.
 The extensive redesign left the space in an ideal starting point to showcase a few textbook Schoolhouse styling tips.
 We often use the homes of fellow employees and friends for our catalog shoots and find the rewards of working in authentic spaces far outweigh the challenges often presented.

 The basis of the Schoolhouse design ethos is rooted in a "want better, not more" philosophy.
 We always strive to create personal, lived-in spaces and abide by our number one rule: The mix beats the match.

 Nothing should ever be too perfect or feel like it came from the same place or time period.
 And same as in life, a sense of humor is a must.
 Below, Creative Manager Jorie Garcia and Project Manager Summer Wick offer the wisdom they use when styling the rooms we show on the web and in our print catalogs.
 The beauty of these tips is that they can be used to elevate any space, regardless of style or season.

 Part of decorating a space is understanding how the space is lived in.
 The more time you spend in the space, the more you’ll become acquainted with its strong points and challenges.
 From there, you can use design to solve problems.
 For example, in the dining room, the space felt echo-y and loud.
 By adding the rug, we dampened the sound substantially and also anchored the dining set.

 2. Don’t be Afraid to Mix Metals

 Many homeowners have it in their minds that every piece of metal in a home should be matching.
 This approach works in some spaces, but there’s no reason to fear mixing metals.
 As you can see in the kitchen, there is a brushed steel faucet, Gold Anodized Donna Pendants, and Natural Brass Edgecliff Pulls, and the combination fits the space.

 3. Organize with Purpose